 Recombinant PYK2 Monoclonal Antibody (ET1610-82)

-SHG-44, SH-SY-5Y, Hela, human kidney tissue, human tonsil tissue, mouse brain tissue, human spleen tissue, mouse kidney tissue.
+Mouse brain tissue lysates, Hela, SHG-44, SH-SY5Y, human tonsil tissue, human spleen tissue, human kidney tissue, mouse brain tissue, mouse kidney tissue.

 Store at +4C after thawing.
 Aliquot store at -20C or -80C.
 Avoid repeated freeze / thaw cycles.